-- This formative mixed-method multi-case study research addresses the gap in attention paid to the development phase in intervention research design. - The research informs the development of a new, universal intervention to improve sexual health and healthy relationships in Further Education (FE) settings addressing the dearth of interventions in this setting. - Accessing an accurate sample frame for the FE population poses challenges and warrants further methodological exploration in future research - Two candidate intervention components were identified as important gaps in current FE provision that were acceptable and wanted by staff, students and sexual health professionals.
-These require optimisation and feasibility testing with key stakeholders before piloting via cluster randomised controlled trial.
+- This formative mixed-method multicase study research addresses the gap in attention paid to the development phase in intervention research design. - The research informs the development of a new, universal intervention to improve sexual health and healthy relationships in further education (FE) settings addressing the dearth of interventions in this - Accessing an accurate sampling frame for the FE population poses challenges and warrants further methodological exploration in future research. - Two candidate intervention components were identified as important gaps in current FE provision that were acceptable and wanted by FE staff and students, and sexual health professionals. - These require optimisation and feasibility testing with key stakeholders before piloting via cluster randomised controlled trial.